 - Explore the container’s website data natively on your Mac

 - Use volumes to modify the website data

-In this example website we’ll be serving the popular 2048 game, as shown below.
+This example website serves the popular 2048 game.
 Let’s get to it!

 First, if you haven’t yet done so, download and start Kitematic.
 Once installed and running, the app should look like this:

 Click on the Create button of the